Nanjing Massacre: Massacres of civilians

 John Rabe summarized the behavior of Japanese troops in Nanjing in his diaries:

 I've written several times in this diary about the body of the Chinese soldier who was shot while tied to his bamboo bed and who is still lying unburied near my house.
 My protests and pleas to the Japanese embassy finally to get this corpse buried, or give me permission to bury it, have thus far been fruitless.
 The body is still lying in the same spot as before, except that the ropes have been cut and the bamboo bed is now lying about two yards away.
 I am totally puzzled by the conduct of the Japanese in this matter.
 On the one hand, they want to be recognized and treated as a great power on a par with European powers, on the other, they are currently displaying a crudity, brutality, and bestiality that bears no comparison except with the hordes of Genghis Khan.
-I have stopped trying to get the poor devil buried, but i hereby record that he, though very dead, still lies above the earth!
+I have stopped trying to get the poor devil buried, but I hereby record that he, though very dead, still lies above the earth!

 The death toll of civilians is difficult to precisely calculate due to the many bodies deliberately burnt, buried in mass graves, or dumped into the Yangtze River.
 Robert O. Wilson, a physician, testified that cases of gun wounds "continued to come in [to the hospital of University of Nanjing] for a matter of some six or seven weeks following the fall of the city on December 13, 1937.
 The capacity of the hospital was normally one hundred and eighty beds, and this was kept full to overflowing during this entire period.

-Bradley Campbell described the Nanjing Massacre as a genocide, given the fact that residents were still killed in large numbers during the aftermath, despite the successful and certain outcome in battle.
-Jean-Louis Margolin wrote that while the executions of prisoners of war in Nanjing were systematic and tolerated by higher officers, the killings of civilians were individual acts not ordered by command.
+Sociologist Bradley Campbell described the Nanjing Massacre as a genocide, given the fact that residents were still killed in large numbers during the aftermath, despite the successful and certain outcome in battle.
+Historian Jean-Louis Margolin wrote that while the executions of prisoners of war in Nanjing were systematic and tolerated by higher officers, the killings of civilians were individual acts not ordered by command.
 He therefore argued that the massacre did not reflect a centrally directed genocidal policy.
+Historian Yuki Tanaka argues that while the Japanese government did not endorse a clear policy of genocide, the military campaign in China was "undoubtedly genocidal", with Nanjing being a typical example of a genocidal massacre.
 On December 13, 1937, John Rabe wrote in his diary:It is not until we tour the city that we learn the extent of destruction.
 We come across corpses every 100 to 200 yards.
 The bodies of civilians that I examined had bullet holes in their backs.
 These people had presumably been fleeing and were shot from behind.
 The Japanese march through the city in groups of ten to twenty soldiers and loot the shops...
 I watched with my own eyes as they looted the café of our German baker Herr Kiessling.
 Hempel's hotel was broken into as well, as [was] almost every shop on Chung Shang and Taiping Road.